superjobru/LoadingTextView/README.md

-# LoadingEditText
+# LoadingTextView
 [![API](https://img.shields.io/badge/API-17%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=17)
 ![](https://github.com/superjobru/LoadingEditText/raw/master/images/LocationEdiText.png)

 The library is an advanced edit text with a rigth drawable that allows you to show the progress bar when you click on the right icon.
 For example, you can use component for geolocation request.

-Component extended **EditText** and using **animated vector** drawable for progress animation.
+Component extended **TextView** and using **animated vector** drawable for progress animation.
 Used right icon and animation are fully customizable.

 # Usage